simonehagey/orbdot/docs/source/example_wasp-12.rst

 Model Comparison
 ----------------
-Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the orbital decay fit to another by calculating the Baye's factor and evaluating the strength of the evidence by thresholds given in Kass and Raftery (1995).
-[2]_ The following code snippet calls this method twice, once for the constant-period model fit (``fit_c``) and once for the apsidal precession model fit (``fit_p``):
+Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the orbital decay fit to another by calculating the Baye's factor and evaluating the strength of the evidence with thresholds given by Kass and Raftery (1995).
+[2]_

+The following code snippet calls this method twice, once for the constant-period model fit (``fit_c``), and once for the apsidal precession model fit (``fit_p``):

 .. code-block:: python